 You make a big effort while hunting to be as quiet as humanly possible, so the idea of banging things together up in your tree stand probably makes you cringe.
 That’s basically what rattling antlers are, but believe it or not, they’re an effective strategy for calling in big bucks.

-We’ve chosen five synthetic antler systems that outdo the competition when it comes to these kinds of features.
+We’ve chosen the top synthetic antler systems that outdo the competition when it comes to these kinds of features.
 Read through our list to see which products made our list and why.

 Our Top Rattling Antler Picks